 The annual CUCC expedition to Austria lasts around five weeks each summer and concentrates mainly on new exploration in the high alpine karst of the Loser plateau (about 80km E of Salzburg).
-The current main projects are:
+Recent large projects are:

-Over a hundred shorter caves have also been explored and recorded over the twenty year history of expo, and prospecting for new entrances is still an important activity.
+Over two hundred shorter caves have also been explored and recorded over the forty year history of expo, and prospecting for new entrances is still an important activity.
+Every year we discover more new entrances than we can explore.

 So much for the executive summary, but what does that mean for the new expo member?
 What is actually involved in going on expo?